Born in 1932, Kagoshima, Japan

-His volunteer service includes leading Seiwajyuku, a private management school operating in 81 locations, 27 of which are outside of Japan.
-As president of Seiwajyuku, Inamori teaches his management philosophy to more than 9,000 business owners and entrepreneurs worldwide. (as of March, 2015)
+His volunteer service included leading Seiwajyuku, a private management school.
+As president of Seiwajyuku, Inamori taught his management philosophy at 56 branches in Japan and 48 overseas branches to more than 14,000 business owners and entrepreneurs worldwide from 1983 to 2019.

 He also holds several posts outside of the company including honorary chairman of the Kyoto Chamber of Commerce and Industry, foreign member of the Royal Swedish Academy of Engineering Sciences and trustee emeritus of the Carnegie Institution of Washington.

 |Apr.
 1959||Established Kyoto Ceramic Co., Ltd. (present Kyocera Corporation); Appointed to the Board of Directors|